mattsiedenburg/archsetup/README.md

 ### swap

-Only necessary if swap/zram is not selected with archinstall.
+Only necessary if swap/zram is not selected with `archinstall`.

 ```bash
 sudo dd if=/dev/zero of=/swapfile bs=1M count=4096 status=progress